tanvi-soni/vsts-agent/README.md

 ## Preview Support

-The preview is feature complete on all platforms and supported for production use.

 This agent can be used for the VSTS service and it replaces the node agent for TFS2015 On-Prem.

 | Scenario | OSX/Unix | Windows | Comment |